sonhmai/how-sqlite-works/book-sqlite/wal_checkpoint.md

 ### where is opcode CHECKPOINT stored and processed?

-opcode: CHECKPOINT
+Opcode: CHECKPOINT P1 P2 P3 * *
 - https://www.sqlite.org/opcode.html
-- Checkpoint database P1.
+- P1: int iDb.
+Checkpoint database P1.
 This is a no-op if P1 is not currently in WAL mode.
-- Parameter P2 is one of SQLITE_CHECKPOINT_PASSIVE, FULL, RESTART, or TRUNCATE.
+- P2: int. enum eMode, one of SQLITE_CHECKPOINT_PASSIVE, FULL, RESTART, or TRUNCATE.
 - Write 1 or 0 into mem[P3] if the checkpoint returns SQLITE_BUSY or not, respectively.
 - Write the number of pages in the WAL after the checkpoint into mem[P3+1] and the number of pages in the WAL that have been checkpointed after the checkpoint completes into mem[P3+2].
 - However on an error, mem[P3+1] and mem[P3+2] are initialized to -1.